 Fridhem, Home of Peace.
 1898 tourist home.
 1911, the home of Frank A. Larson, editor of the Svensk Amerikanska Tribunen published in Chicago, IL.
 On Nat'l.Reg. of Historic Places.
 12625 Newell Ave.

 Allemansrätt Swedish Heritage and Wilderness Park - Translation: Swedish right to roam in the wilderness with a "Do Not Disturb or Destroy Nature" philosophy.
-The City of Lindström aquired the 90 acres of wilderness, wetlands on private Bull Lake with donations.
-Then purchased the land from the Ted and Violet Norelius estate, Concordia University, and the Eugene Anderson Family properties (64 acres/homesteaded in the 1800s).
-Wooded areas of oaks, maples and basswood trees, much the same as when the Swedish emigrants first came to the Chisago Lakes area.
+The City of Lindström purchased 90 acres of wilderness on Bull Lake from the Ted and Violet Norelius estate, Concordia University, and the Eugene Anderson Family properties (64 acres/homesteaded in the 1800s).
+Wooded areas much the same as when the Swedish emigrants came to the Chisago Lakes area.
 Contact:City of Lindström: 651-257-0620.
 Special thanks to the volunteers & doners.

 Gustafs Gallery - Swedish Art and Gifts, Main St. 651-257-2575.